 - Exhibit high standards of professional behavior and receive the graduate faculty’s recommendation for graduation.

-- Successfully complete all required and elective courses and attain a final cumulative GPA of 3.0 or higher.
+- Successfully complete all required courses and attain a final cumulative GPA of 3.0 or higher.

 - Successfully complete and defend their thesis.

 - Make continual research project progress commensurate with successful thesis completion.